Get PeakVisor App

 The best option for tourists is to buy either the Ikon Pass or the Mountain Collective Pass:

-• The Mountain Collective Pass is another great option that gives you 2 free days at 25 great ski resorts in North America and Europe.
-Retailing at $599, it is about half the price of an Ikon Pass.
-If you want to stay for longer than two days, additional days are 50% off.
+• The Mountain Collective Pass is another great option, giving you two free days at 25 great ski resorts in North America and Europe.
+Retailing at $599, it’s about half the price of an Ikon Pass.
+If you want to stay longer than two days, additional days are 50% off.

 Jackson Hole Reservations

-All multi-resort pass holders are subject to the new reservation system that Jackson has put in place to limit overcrowding, especially on weekends, holidays, and big powder days.
-All Mountain Collective and Ikon Passholders are required to reserve their visit in advance.
+All multi-resort pass holders are subject to the new reservation system that Jackson has implemented to limit overcrowding, especially on weekends, holidays, and big powder days.
+All Mountain Collective and Ikon Pass holders are required to reserve their visit in advance.

 Make Ikon Pass reservations by going to “My Account” at Ikonpass.com.
 Mountain Collective reservations are made on the JHMR official website.